Eppo-exp/eppo-docs/docs/feature-flags/common-issues.md

 This page walks through some common pitfalls that occur when first implementing Eppo’s SDK.

 :::note
 Don't be blocked!
-We're here to help get running with Eppo.
+We're here to help you get up and running with Eppo.
 Contact us at [support@geteppo.com](mailto:support@geteppo.com).
 :::

 ## 1. Batching assignments